floriandejonckheere/thalariond/README.md

 ### Production

 Docker and docker-compose are used in the deployment process.
-Use the following command to build and run the necessary containers.
 The environment variables `$SKIP_MIGRATE` and `$SKIP_PRECOMPILE` can be used to skip migrations and asset precompilation respectively.

 ```
-$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
+$ docker-compose up
 ```

-Data volumes (PostgreSQL, Neo4j, Redis, Musicbrainz) are persisted to disk using Docker volumes.
-Don't forget to create a read-only PostgreSQL account for the Musicbrainz database.

-### Redeployment
+### Staging

 ```
+$ docker-compose build -f docker-compose.yml -f docker-compose.staging.yml
-$ docker-compose up --no-deps -d app
+$ docker-compose start
 ```

+Assets are persisted to disk using Docker volumes.
+Don't forget to create a read-only PostgreSQL account for the Musicbrainz database.

 ### Testing